Perfecting the "Conversational" Voice Acting Tone for Your Reads

 The fastest way to sound like an announcer with a booming voice is to project too much.
 If you're trying to sound like you're narrating a sporting event in your local arena, you're not going to sound conversational.
 Lower the volume of your voice manually (not with the gain knob) and pretend that you're having a one-on-one conversation with someone.
 At what volume would you speak to your spouse, if they were in the same room?
 That's the volume we need for a conversational read.

 Mastering anything takes time.
-You’re not going to nail down the perfect, conversational read overnight.
+You're not going to nail down the perfect, conversational read overnight.
 Continue to practice this extremely useful skill, and make sure to identify and address problem areas in your performance.
-Work with a voice over coach to help improve your performances and grow your skillset as as voice over actor.
+Work with a voice over coach to help improve your performances and grow your skillset as a voice over actor.
 Once you get comfortable with this process and practice regularly, it will begin to show in your reads.

-Trevor OHare
+Trevor O'Hare